Antwerp International School

-Antwerp International School (AIS) is a private, international, coeducational preschool, prekindergarten, kindergarten, primary, and secondary school located in Antwerp, Belgium.
-Founded in 1967, the school hosts approximately 400 students and 90 staff members from at least 35 different countries.
-AIS offers the full continuum of the International Baccalaureate, which includes the Primary Years Programme (PYP), the Middle Years Programme (MYP) and the Diploma Programme (DP).
+Antwerp International School (AIS) is a private, international, co-educational preschool, prekindergarten, kindergarten, primary, and secondary school located in Antwerp, Belgium.
+Founded in 1967, the school hosts approximately 400 students and 90 staff members from at least 35 countries.
+AIS offers the entire continuum of the International Baccalaureate, which includes the Primary Years Programme (PYP), the Middle Years Programme (MYP) and the Diploma Programme (DP).
 The first senior class of AIS graduated in 1971, and the school celebrated its 50th anniversary in 2017.

 Accreditation

-AIS is fully accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC); and has been authorised to offer the International Baccalaureate Diploma Programme since 1976.
+AIS is fully accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
+The school offers the International Baccalaureate Diploma Programme since 1976.
 AIS received authorisation to offer the Primary Years Programme and the Middle Years Programme in 2017.